• Home

 Maya thinks it is a rug for cats!
 By the way, I’m showing in my video how to tie in and hide the ends of new strings when you either run out of macrame string or when you want to add a different color.
 It’s easy!

-There are wall hangings for sale on Etsy that are made the same way as I’m showing you:
+Etsy wall hangings for sale that are made the same way as this project

 Next, slide the weaving off the rod and cut the loops at the top with your craft scissors.